 Your computer account (username and password) for these computers is the same as for normal campus computers, email, etc. It does not matter which workstation you log into; you will have access to all your files on all computers, since they are stored on a central file server.

-You'll use Mozilla to access information such as the web page for this course.
+You'll use a web browser to access information such as the web page for this course.

 You will see a bar across the bottom of the screen, which is your toolbar.
-On the left side there is a button with a red hat on it. .
-That is your "Red Hat menu", similar to the "start menu" on Microsoft Windows operating systems.
-Click on the red hat to bring up a list of sub-menus.
-At the top of the list you will find an item titled "Mozilla Web Browser".
-(If this item is not present, click on the "Apps" sub-menu to access the Mozilla icon.)
-Click on the Mozilla icon to start Mozilla.
+On the left side there is a button with a white 'f' on a blue background. .
+This is the "Fedora menu", similar to the "start menu" on Microsoft Windows operating systems.
+(Fedora is the name of the version of the Linux operating system we use in the lab.)
+Click on this menu to bring up a list of sub-menus.
+At the top of the list you will find an item titled "Firefox Web Browser".
+(If this item is not present, click on the "Internet" sub-menu to access the Firefox icon.)
+Click on the Firefox icon to start Firefox.
 You may need to wait for several seconds before the program starts.

 Locate the Gustavus Adolphus College homepage by

 in the Location box and pressing Enter.
-Since you may want Mozilla to
+Since you may want Firefox to

 remember this address for next time, select "Bookmark This Page" under